garrylachman/chatgpt-technology-blog/exampleSite/content/blog/a-beginner-s-guide-to-python-programming.md

 ---
 title: "A Beginner's Guide to Python Programming"
-date: 2021-05-24T12:00:00
+date: 2022-08-25T10:00:00
 draft: false
-description: "Learn the basics of Python programming with this easy-to-follow tutorial."
+description: "Learn the basics of Python programming and get started with coding in Python!"
 categories:
 - "Programming"
 tags:
 - "Python"
 - "Beginner"